-Air - Trees provide vital air quality, shading and cooling 'ecosystem services', especially in urban areas, which deliver significant and multiple benefits for and Action Plan, to improve air quality locally, which includes strengthening the role of green infrastructure in reducing exposure to air pollution and
+- Air Trees provide vital air quality, shading and cooling 'ecosystem services', especially in urban areas, which deliver significant and multiple benefits for the health of people and nature.
+The council is preparing an Air Quality Strategy and Action Plan, to improve air quality, particularly for our Air Quality Management Areas which includes strengthening the role of green infrastructure in reducing air particulates alongside other air quality benefits. - Nature Section 4.1 improved and better connected ecological networks, highlights how restoring nature improves the resilience of our environment to new diseases, boosts crop pollination and provides thriving green and blue spaces which are vital for our health and wellbeing. - ✓ Water Improving the management, connectivity and water quality of our river catchments and water bodies is a key priority to improve the health and resilience of our communities for people and nature: Section 4.3 Sustainable water management. - Soils healthy soil is vital for the health and resilience of natural systems including water quality, underpins sustainable food production, locks in carbon, and supports climate change resilience and adaptation.
+Working together with farmers and other landholding partners provides important opportunities to optimise the role, resilience and management of green infrastructure to optimise soil health to support environmental and human health alongside other objectives: Section 4.7 Support sustainable and local food production.

-- Soils healthy soil is vital for the health and resilience of natural systems including water quality, underpins sustainable food production, locks in carbon, and supports climate change resilience and adaptation.
-Working together with farmers and other landholding partners provides important opportunities to optimise the role, resilience and management of green infrastructure to optimise soil health to support environmental and human health alongside other objectives: Section 4.7 Support sustainable and local food production. - Adaptation and resilience to the changing climate Well designed and managed green infrastructure plays a key role in responding to and managing flooding and drought risk through providing natural drainage and storage of rainwater.
+Adaptation and resilience to the changing climate - Well designed and managed green infrastructure plays a key role in responding to and managing flooding and drought risk through providing natural drainage and storage of rainwater.
 Green infrastructure also provides vital cooling and shading, particularly in urban areas, and resilience to extreme weather events and new diseases caused by the changing climate: Section 4.2 Greater Resilience to the changing climate.